 - 2 cups whole-grain macaroni, 8 oz.

-- 1 tablespoon plus 1 teaspoon canola oil, divided
+- 1 tablespoon plus 1 teaspoon avocado oil or organic canola oil, divided

 - 2 shallots, chopped

 - 3 cups low-fat milk, divided